-- Our Anti-Bullying Policy will be followed at all times. - Bullying, of any kind, is unacceptable. - Staff will always take the report (from pupils or parents) seriously and deal with it accordingly. - Staff will offer concrete help, advice, support and feedback to the victim and their family. - Staff will encourage the bully to think about their actions and the effect they have on their victim. - Staff will remember that both the victim and the bully have needs which need to be addressed by the school.
+Our Anti-Bullying Policy will be followed at all times.

+- Bullying, of any kind, is unacceptable. - Staff will always take the report (from pupils or parents) seriously and deal with it accordingly. - Staff will offer concrete help, advice, support and feedback to the victim and their family. - Staff will encourage the pupil displaying bullying behaviour to think about their actions and the effect they have on their victim. - Staff will remember that both the pupil being targeted and the pupil displaying bullying behaviour have needs which need to be addressed by the school.